 Moreover, how to identify that the patient is undiagnosed is not indicated.
+Phenotype and genotype are also to be provided for diagnosed cases, so they are not discriminant to identify the undiagnosed patients.

-2. Generic recommendations for coding undiagnosed patients
+2. RD-CODE recommendations for coding undiagnosed patients